asif7adil/asif7adil/README.md

 ## 🧬 About Me

-I'm a researcher working at the intersection of **Artificial Intelligence**, **Single-cell Transcriptomics**, and **Spatial Omics**, with a particular focus on **pancreatic cancer**.
+I'm a researcher working at the intersection of **Artificial Intelligence**, **Single-cell Transcriptomics**, and **Spatial Omics**, with a particular focus on **Hematologic Malignancies**.
 I specialize in building scalable AI tools and models to better understand tumor microenvironments and predict treatment outcomes.

 My background spans:
 - Deep learning model development (MLP, TabPFN, attention-based models)